isomerpages/moe-chijkcp/_co-curricular/CCE/Sexuality Education Programme for Primary 5.md

-You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.
+You may click&nbsp;[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education)&nbsp;for more information on MOE Sexuality Education.

 **<u>Overview of CHIJ (Katong) Primary Sexuality Education Programme for 2023</u>**

 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+You may click&nbsp;[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.